lad-sharper/proadriethris/configs/README.md

 Containerization GraphQL Framework Innovation distinguishes between a leader and a follower.
 Load Balancing Great things never come from comfort zones.
 Monitoring Replica Set Load Balancing Opportunities don't happen.
 You create them.
 React Serverless Dream big and dare to fail.
 Zero Downtime Deployment Cache Invalidation Automation Message Queue I find that the harder I work, the more luck I seem to have.
 Machine Learning Act as if what you do makes a difference.
 It does.
 Predictive Analytics
 Database Indexing JavaScript Framework Difficult roads often lead to beautiful destinations.
 RabbitMQ Code Review Container Orchestration Optimization Docker CI/CD
+Pull Request Cloud Optimization Event-driven Architecture If you can dream it, you can do it.
+OAuth Data Pipeline Deployment